Time Zones in Albania

 what is the dialing code for Albania?

-what time zone abbreviation is used in Albania?
+what languages are used in Albania?